langenhagen/explore-with-dmenu/README.md

 ## Known Issues

-- The program `xdg-open` that comes with Ubuntu 18.04 is a prerequisite, if not configured otherwise via .edmrc.
-That may not work with some OSes out of the box No checks happen however.
-On Mac, use `open` instead of `xdg-open`.
+- On Linux, the default programs `xdg-open` and `gnome-terminal` that come e.g. with Ubuntu 18.04 are a default prerequisite.
+That may not work with some OSes out of the box, but you can configure it via your .edmrc.
+No checks happen however.

 ## TODO

 - upload to github
-- make a nice gif animation and add it to the readme or so for github.
+- make a nice gif animation and add it to the Readme or so for github.
 - make it work with absolute paths in the array `choices`
 - make it work with Web URLs in the array `choices`.
 At least, `xdg-open` can handle URLs
 - make the script take a custom rc-file as a command line option
 - print "usage" string, when `-h`, `--help` or wrong parameters are handed in
-- make `dmenu` customizable via `.edmrc`
 - maybe rename `explore-with-dmenu.sh` to `suckless-explore.sh`